vic-ma/howtodismantle.github.io/_posts/2023-10-04-Card-Caravan-Bringing-Peakboard-and-Trello-together.md

     url: https://templates.peakboard.com/extensions/Trello/en
 ---

-Trello is an online work management tool centered around lists.
-In this article, we will learn how to create a Peakboard dashboard that can:
+[Trello](https://trello.com) is an online work management tool centered around lists.
+In this article, we will learn how to create a Peakboard dashboard that can display and modify Trello lists.

-* Display Trello lists.
-* Move cards from one list to another.
-* Delete cards from a list.
-* Add new cards to a list.

 Here is an outline of what we will do in this article:

-1. **Get an API key and token from Trello.** Our Peakboard Box will use these to authenticate itself to Trello.
+1. **Get an API key and token from Trello.** Our Peakboard Box needs these to authenticate itself to Trello.
-2. **Create a data source for each of our Trello lists.** These data sources will allow us to read and write to the Trello lists.
+2. **Create a data source for each of our Trello lists.** These data sources let us read and write to the Trello lists.
-3. **Add table controls for the Trello lists.** These will let us visualize and edit the Trello lists.
+3. **Add table controls for the Trello lists.** These let us visualize and edit the Trello lists.
-   1. **Add a label color indicator.** This will let us see a Trello card's color.
+   1. **Add a label color indicator.** These let us see a Trello card's label color.
-   2. **Add a "Move" button.** This button will let us move a Trello card from one list to another.
+   2. **Add a "Move" button.** This button lets us move a Trello card from one list to another.
-   3. **Add a "Delete" button.** This button will let us delete a Trello card from a list.
+   3. **Add a "Delete" button.** This button lets us delete a Trello card from a list.
-7. **Add a "Refresh All" button.** This button will let us manually refresh all Trello lists.
+7. **Add a "Refresh All" button.** This button lets us manually refresh all Trello lists.
-8. **Add a "Create New" button.** This button will let us create and add a new Trello card to a list.
+8. **Add a "Create New" button.** This button lets us create and add a new Trello card to a list.

 This article assumes that you are already familiar with the [basics of Trello](https://trello.com/guide/trello-101).

+To follow along, you must also have Peakboard's [Trello extension](https://templates.peakboard.com/extensions/Trello/en) installed.

 ## Get an API key and token from Trello

+We need to get an API key and token from Trello.
+That way, our Peakboard Box can authenticate itself to Trello.

 In order to get an API key and token, we first need to create a new Power-Up in Trello.
 We can do this in the [Power-Ups admin portal](https://trello.com/power-ups/admin).